 The minor Linguistics offers a broad introduction into the scientific study of human language.
-It tries to answer questions like: how do children acquire a language, what is the relation between language variety you speak and your social identity, what are the building blocks of language and the principles for combining them, how do we use language to make meaning and to communicate?
+It tries to answer questions like: how do children acquire a language, what is the relation between the language variety you speak and your social identity, what are the building blocks of language and the principles for combining them, how do we use language to make meaning and to communicate?
 Studying language brings together biological, cognitive, and social perspectives in an interdisciplinary way and it gives us a window on what makes us uniquely human, as thinking and talking animals.

 The minor Linguistics aims to introduce students to the most important concepts and theories in the study of language, to linguistic research and to the academic, analytical, and methodological skills that are involved in this.